AryamanSriva/Credit-Card-Fraud-Detection-using-R/README.md

 The [Nilson Report](https://nilsonreport.com/upload/content_promo/The_Nilson_Report_Issue_1164.pdf) estimates that banking fraud would amount to $30 billion worldwide by 2020.
 As digital payment channels grow, so do fraudulent transactions, presenting new challenges.

 In the banking sector, employing machine learning for credit card fraud detection is not just a trend but a critical necessity.
-These institutions benefit from machine learning by reducing the need for manual reviews, minimizing costly chargebacks and fees, and preventing legitimate transaction denials.
+These institutions benefit from machine learning by reducing the need for manual reviews, minimizing costly chargebacks and fees and preventing legitimate transaction denials.

 ## Understanding and Defining Fraud